storyblok/storyblok/README.md

 $ storyblok generate-migration --space 00000 --component product --field price
 ```

-When you run this command, a folder called `migrations` will be created in the location where you ran the command (if this folder does not exist) and a file called `change_product_price.js` will be created inside it.
+When you run this command a file called `change_product_price.js` will be created inside a folder called `migrations`.

 The created file will have the following content: